Intel's next-gen Core Ultra 7 265K 'Arrow Lake-S' engineering sample spotted

 Intel will be launching the Core Ultra 7 265K "Arrow Lake-S" desktop CPU (along with 4 other SKUs) on October 24, but we'll get the full skinny on Arrow Lake-S on October 10.

-* Prices last scanned on 4/29/2025 at 7:35 am CDT - prices may not be accurate, click links above for the latest price.
-We may earn an affiliate commission from any sales.
+* Prices last scanned 4/30/2026 at 12:29 am CDT - prices may be inaccurate.
+As an Amazon Associate, we earn from qualifying purchases.
+We earn affiliate commission from any Newegg or PCCG sales.

 Gaming Editor